Memory Configuration¶

 |---|---|---|

-The APU is slower per token but can run larger models that don't fit in discrete GPUs.
+The APU is slower per token than a top-end discrete GPU, but it runs models that simply don't fit in 24GB VRAM at all.

 Single-channel halves available bandwidth.